the-octopus/ResAssured_PET/README.md

 ### **com.Hybrid.hunger.Utilities.core**:

- * **com.Hybrid.hunger.Utilities.core.DataManager** : used to handle reading and updating data from excel sheet.
+ * **DataManager** : used to handle reading and updating data from excel sheet.

- * **com.Hybrid.hunger.Utilities.core.Driver**: used to handle the execution of the test by reading test cases from excel sheet, reading test data, invoking the test methods as per test data and reporting.
+ * **Driver**: used to handle the execution of the test by reading test cases from excel sheet, reading test data, invoking the test methods as per test data and reporting.

- * **com.Hybrid.hunger.Utilities.core.Global** : used to create global variables in the project like [Global.Test.Browser].
+ * **Global** : used to create global variables in the project like [Global.Test.Browser].

-* **com.Hybrid.hunger.Utilities.core.Common** : Some Common general purpose methods.
+* **Common** : Some Common general purpose methods.

 ### **com.Hybrid.hunger.Pet.Test**:
 Contains the test methods.